microsoft/Windows-iotcore-samples/README.md

 > [ZIP file](../../archive/master.zip), but be
 > sure to unzip everything to access shared dependencies.
 For more info, see [Get Started](https://go.microsoft.com/fwlink/?linkid=860461).

-## Windows 10 Iot Core development
+## Windows 10 IoT Core development

 These samples require Visual Studio 2017 to build and Windows 10 IoT Core to execute.
 The setup and installation steps are different based on what hardware device you have.